ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

       }]}, ignore_extra_keys=True)
 ```

-All additional "extra keys" will show up as custom properties in DIAdem, Labview
+All additional "extra keys" will show up as custom properties in DIAdem, Labview,
 or SystemLink DataFinder.

 </details>